Vanilagy/mp4-muxer/README.md

     option produces the most compact output possible at the cost of a more expensive finalization step and higher memory requirements.
 This is the preferred option when using `ArrayBufferTarget` as it will result in a higher-quality output with no change in memory footprint.
-- `'fragmented`: Produces a _fragmented MP4 (fMP4)_ file, evenly placing sample metadata throughout the file by grouping it into "fragments" (short sections of media), while placing general metadata at the beginning of the file.
+- `'fragmented'`: Produces a _fragmented MP4 (fMP4)_ file, evenly placing sample metadata throughout the file by grouping it into "fragments" (short sections of media), while placing general metadata at the beginning of the file.
     Fragmented files are ideal for streaming, as they are optimized for random access with minimal to no seeking.
     Furthermore, they remain lightweight to create no matter how large the file becomes, as they don't require media to